-ProRail has laid down further provisions regarding the performance of emergency repairs to railway vehicles on the main railway infrastructure in Section 3.4 of Appendix 6 Operational Conditions, and wants to include these in the Access Agreement.
-The details, procedure and tracks on which emergency repair of railway vehicles shall be carried out can be found on the Logistics Portal of ProRail.
+ProRail has laid down further provisions regarding the performance of emergency recovery of and repairs to railway vehicles on the main railway infrastructure in Section 3.4 of Appendix 6 Operational Conditions, and wants to include these in the Access Agreement.
+The details, procedure and tracks on which emergency recovery of and repairs to railway vehicles shall be carried out can be found on the Logistics Portal of ProRail.